rayes0/blog/content/blog/hyouka.md

 The three flowers represent the three friends, so we can interpret what Houtarou is saying not as literally talking about ghosts and withered flowers, but of love and a rosy-coloured life.
 Houtarou is apparently still convinced that a rosy coloured life only looks good on the outside, in reality the rose is withered.
 The previous Sektani Jun mystery likely played a role in him thinking this way.

 Given this context, his side remark about romance is quite ironic: "people are unable to grasp the idea of romanticisim even after looking it up in a dictionary".
 At this stage, I would say the Chitanda and Houtarou are already close enough that they both should be able to realize they have a thing for each other.
 Similarly, Mayaka has openly admitted to liking Satoshi since middle school but Satoshi has never returned an answer and has been avoiding the issue.
 The group of four may be the very ones who can't grasp romanticism.
 Chitanda's later nonchalant mention of mixed baths adds to this further.
+Or this might just be one of Chitanda's oddities.
+It's getting harder to tell the difference.

 ### Are withered flowers worth it?

 Another key feature of this arc is the relationship between siblings, fueled by the relationship between Kaho and Rie.
 Chitanda and Houtarou's perspectives differ in this area.
 Chitanda believes that having a sibling is nice, whereas Houtarou believes it to be a burden, drawing from his relationship with his own sister, which he views as negative.
 In a way, this is indicative of the main theme in the series.
 Houtarou doesn't believe in ghosts and thinks a rosy coloured life is just a wilted flower, whereas Chitanda thinks precisely the opposite (and she also believes in ghosts).

 At first, we may be quick to dismiss Chitanda's opinion in favour of Houtarou's because of the apparent negative air between Kaho and Rie due to Kaho's possessive, and Houtarou's first hand experience with his sister.
 However, there are a couple reasons why Houtarou's argument isn't necessarily trustworthy either.
 Firstly, though he has a sister, he doesn't actually spend a lot of time with her.
 She is out travelling a lot, and even if she is home, Houtarou prefers spending time alone anyways.
-Her sister also always pushes him to do more and more things he dislikes, such as using violence[^Taiho-jutsu] to push him to join a club for selfish reasons, for instance, which would contribute to his negativity.
+Her sister also always pushes him to do more and more things he dislikes, such as using violence[^Taiho-jutsu] to push him to join a club for selfish reasons, which would contribute to his negativity.
 Houtarou makes the mistake of assuming that just because his sister is like that, all sibling-sibling relationships should be, a generalization fallacy.
 Two obvious factors he doesn't consider are the gender and age gap differences.
 Tomoe is a female and Houtarou is male, whereas the Kaho and Rie are both female.
 I speculate based on first hand experience (I have two siblings of opposite gender) and observing relationships between siblings in other families that siblings of the same gender identify with each other more, and are thus more likely to create a tighter relationship.
 The age gap between Tomoe and Houtarou is also larger than those of Kaho and Rie.
 The larger the age gap, the more distant the relationship is likely to be (again based on my own speculations).
 It is therefore expected that Tomoe and Houtarou will have a more distant relationship than the Zenna sisters.
 Despite having a sibling himself, Houtarou is not justified in assuming its the same for others.

 I think this is why I find the ending of this arc to be one of the most satisfying moments in the entire series.
 As Chitanda and Houtarou, walking back from the hot spring, approach two figures in the distance, they turn out to be Kaho who is cheerfully giving Rie a piggyback.
 Chitanda's sorrow turns into joy as she runs towards them, and Houtarou silently admits he was wrong.
 That sibling relationships may not be withered flowers after all.
 Indirectly, what he is saying is that a rose coloured life may not be as bad as he thought it to be.
 In other words, Houtarou was wrong.